davidbeermann/timely-matter/motivation/index.md

 His predominant example he refers to is the MIDI standard for notes in digital music and how it affects the ideation of new software and therefore also compositions.
 MIDI was developed by Dave Smith in the early 1980s.
 He conceived the standard when being faced with the problem of connecting a keyboard to a synthesizer.
 Dispite the fact the MIDI is a quite literal translation of the keys being pressed and released, MIDI became a standard format for musical notes in software.
 Whereas MIDI works well to encode the behavior of a keyboard, it fails to do so with other instruments, for example a saxophone.
 Nevertheless, since MIDI became an unquestioned standard for notes it also used to represent a saxophone in music software.

-> "It takes only a tiny group of engineers to create technology that can shape the entire future of human experience with incredible speed.
-Therefore, crucial arguments about the human relationship with technology should take place between developers and users before such direct manipulations are designed." — Jaron Lanier (p.5f)
+> It takes only a tiny group of engineers to create technology that can shape the entire future of human experience with incredible speed.
+Therefore, crucial arguments about the human relationship with technology should take place between developers and users before such direct manipulations are designed.
+>
+> Jaron Lanier (p.5f)

 As he points out, Lanier is worried that the same mistake in terms of what a note is, is repeated nowadays in terms of what person is online.
 According to Lanier working with information technology automatically involves being engaged in social engeneering.